collective/collective.plonetruegallery/README.txt

 Installation
 ------------
-Since this product depends on plone.app.z3cform, you'll need to add a few overrides for products versions in your buildout.
+Since this product depends on plone.app.z3cform, you'll need to add a few overrides for products versions in your buildout if you aren't using recent versions of Plone.
 Good news is that is you're using any other product that uses plone.app.z3cform, you'll already be good to go.

 Basically, you'll need to add these to your buildout versions section ONLY IF you're running a plone < 4.1.